ryanaruanno/Optimized-Pitch-Arsenals/README.md

 ## Overview

 This project aims to optimize MLB pitcher arsenals by implementing Stuff+, Location+, and Pitching+ using XGBoost.
-The goal is to optimize and identify pitch metrics that contribute to swinging strikes, called strikes, barrels, and balls.
+The goal is to optimize and identify pitch metrics that contribute to different events.

 ## Current Work

 Currently, the project is focused on:

-- **Model Training:** Implementing and fine-tuning the XGBoost model for pitch grades: retraining after adding balls to the training after noticing improvement in correlation to future ERA upon switching from predicting poor contact to barrels.
+- **Model Training:** Implementing and fine-tuning the XGBoost model for pitch grades: retraining after adding HBP, non-barreled batted balls, and foul balls to the training.
+Also added delta run expectancy of each event for evaluation.

 ## Next Steps